fversnel/steam-api-clj/README.md

 ```

-You can lookup a specific method very easily in requests map in [core](./src/steam_api_clj/core.clj) file.
+You can lookup a specific method very easily in the requests map in [core](./src/steam_api_clj/core.clj) file.
 Each API call has metadata associated with it that tells you what it is:

 ```clojure